St Mary Redcliffe: 20th century

 During the Second World War, the church, despite its size and height making it an easy target for the Luftwaffe, was mostly spared from destruction, unlike many of Bristol's churches.
 Nevertheless, a team of watchmen were stationed on the church roof at night to put out incendiary bombs.
 The church's bells and other treasures were stored under the floor in sandbags to protect them from 1941 to 1944 and minor damage was sustained on a small number of occasions, mostly to the organs and roofs, though the upper (inner) north porch room was burnt out.

 The church did however come very close to more significant destruction on Good Friday in 1941, when a bomb dropped on a nearby street threw shrapnel, including a large chunk of tram rail, into the churchyard.
 The tram rail, which has been left there to this day, is partially embedded in the ground with the force of the explosion and serves to remind local residents of how close the church came to destruction.

-In the 1960s, the present vivid stained glass windows in the Lady Chapel were installed and designed by Harry Stammers, and at the same time, £150,000 was spent between 1960 and 1965 on cleaning the external stonework.
+In the 1960s, the five vivid stained glass windows in the Lady Chapel were installed, designed and manufactured by Harry Stammers, and at the same time, £150,000 was spent between 1960 and 1965 on cleaning the external stonework.